 If the engine fails to start, release the start switch, wait a few seconds, and then try again.
-Each starting attempt should be as short as possible to preserve the battery.
-Do not crank the engine more than 10 seconds on any one attempt.
+Each starting attempt should be as short as possible to preECA11130

 For maximum engine life, always warm the engine up before starting off.
 Never accelerate hard when the engine is cold!